khooinguyeen/os_assignment_3_group_69/comp2002-os-mergesort/README.md

 And for void * function, we have to return a NULL pointer.
 A first, we thought this is similar to normal void function that does not need returning.

 ### Base Case Handling:
 Determining when to stop creating threads required careful consideration.
-We implemented the check if (left >= right) before the cutoff check to handle edge cases where the cutoff is larger than necessary, preventing infinite thread creation
+We implemented the check if (left >= right) before the cutoff check to handle edge cases where the cutoff is larger than necessary, preventing infinite thread creation.

+### Resource Limits:
+While investigating how the algorithm behaves under extream conditions, we tried to test the program with n over 100 000 000 and pushing cutoff over 14.
+These resulted in multiple system failures, especially in thread creation.
+This was expected as parallel merge sort an enourmous array size like 100 000 000 result in large number of spawn threads, which overstrained our local machines.
+Same issue with high cutoff value like 15 allowed 2^16 - 1 threads to flow during execution, causing flaky behavior and most of the time thread creation failure.

+### Performance Plateau:
+We tried to analyse if higher number of threads equal to faster speed, which was proved to not be the case when cutoff value went beyond 10.
+Performance started to improved very slowly after cutoff value hitting 5, and basically freezed after hiting 8.
+No improvements are seen after these, and interestingly, the performance got worse once the cutoff value passed 10.
+We came to the conclusion that too many threads can cause hugh overhead, and only a fixed amount of threads can run at the same time.
+In simple term, it was the huge delay queue of threads that slows down the system.

+### Conclusion
+Overall, our team learened a lot on how to apply multithreading into improving performance of a suitable algorithm, such as merge sort.
+The process of debugging our implementation strengthen our understanding of controlling thread resources, preventing memory leaks or double free issue.
+At the same time, writing test cases forced us to think of potential cases that our code could go wrong, but also gave us confident that our code could run under multiple conditions, while knowing the existing constraint that came with limited hardware resources on our local machines.

 ## Sources Used